-We listen, we look.
-We see the attentive consciousness shift outside ourselves.
-Enchantments of ontological porosity unfold.
-We feel what it actually is to be human, connected to the archaic heart at the bottom of us all.
-Effortlessly, joyfully, the whirlwind inside the kaleidoscope.
 Throughout history, western art appreciation has consistently relegated rug artistry to within the boundaries of craft - ie. the domestic realm, the feminine, of lesser value.
-The rugs I am involved in exhibit a confident aesthetic and irrespective of their historical context, ethnological meaning, or rarity, are works of art. " Oh you painters who ask for a technique of colour - study carpets and there you will find all knowledge " Paul Gaugin.
+The rugs we are involved in exhibit a confident aesthetic and irrespective of their historical context, ethnological meaning, or rarity, are works of art. " Oh you painters who ask for a technique of colour - study carpets and there you will find all knowledge " Paul Gaugin.
 In the canon of European art, the 20th century rates as the period of discovery of colour as pure non-representational form.
 So late compared with rugs!
-As in aboriginal art, nomadic and peasant rugs premise on the spiritual - utilising "storytelling" symbols of totemic and magic significance.
+As in Australian indigenous art, nomadic and peasant rugs premise on the spiritual - utilising "storytelling" symbols of totemic and magic significance.

 Our mission is to share and educate the community regarding these unique works of feminine sacred art.
 Before this age of mass production and child slavery there existed a feminine apotropaic and shamanistic weaving culture.
 That great culture, generically called "the Nomadic Horsemen of Central Asia" exists no more, and with it's demise go thousands of years of fascinating feminine spiritual knowledge.
 We do have some clues - the connections with various Turkic and American Indian cultures, for instance - but what speaks to us directly is the rugs themselves, as written and built histories generally have a "western male imperialist academic" filter and consequently do not address what the architect Chris Alexander called "a foreshadowing of twenty-first century art".